eskezje/EasyGameOptions/README.md

 Moreover, EasyGameOptions simplifies the management of these settings with its intuitive interface.
 You can easily revert high priority and FSE configurations with just a single click, providing flexibility and ease of use.

 Enhance your gaming sessions effortlessly with EasyGameOptions – your ultimate gaming companion.

+OBS.
+Needs to run with administrator privileges to edit the regsistry and DSCP.